tapeoutcutm/Compact-and-efficient-neural-network-accelerator-core-for-edge-AI/docs/info.md

 ## How to test

+There are 3 test modes to test basic input output.

+### ASCII test

+Place 16'hFFFF on the input {ui_in, uio_in} and hold it and on the output you will observe a repeating pattern:

+ - 8'h54
+ - 8'h2d
+ - 8'h4e
+ - 8'h4e

+This is 'T-NN' in ASCII

+### Pulse Test

+Place 16'hF000 on the input {ui_in, uio_in} and hold it and on the output you will observe a repeating pattern:

+ - 8'haa
+ - 8'h55

+### Count Test

+Place 16'hF1XX on the input {ui_in, uio_in} where XX is any 8-bit number and on the output you will observe a count down from that number.

+### Accumulate Operation

 The simplest operation is the accumulate one.
 We'll configure it to add two numbers at a time with a -3.5 bias and RELU.
 Then we'll add 1.0 + 2.0 and 3.0 + 4.0.
 Put the following on the input over successive clocks